MiThors/GA_Project/00_data/00_raw_data/01_RNA_untrimmed/README.txt

 All files are symbolic links to the real, very large, files being stored elsewhere for everyone doing these projects to use.
+Naming conventions includes D1 or D3, which is the site the sample was taken from in the original paper and 1 and 2 are the forward and reverse strand reads.